Home directory

 A home directory is a file system directory on a multi-user operating system containing files for a given user of the system.
-The specifics of the home directory (such as its name and location) are defined by the operating system involved; for example, Linux / BSD (FHS) systems use /home/username or /usr/home/ and Windows systems between 2000 and Server 2003 keep home directories in a folder named Documents and Settings.
+The specifics of the home directory (such as its name and location) are defined by the operating system involved; for example, Linux / BSD (FHS) systems use /home/username or /usr/home/username, macOS uses /Users/username, and Windows systems since Windows Vista use \Users\username.

 Description

 A user's home directory is intended to contain that user's files; including text documents, music, pictures, videos, etc. It may also include their configuration files of preferred settings for any software they have used there and might have tailored to their liking: web browser bookmarks, favorite desktop wallpaper and themes, stored passwords to any external services accessed via a given software, etc. The user can install executable software in this directory, but it will only be available to users with permission to execute files in this directory.
 The home directory can be organized further with the use of sub-directories.

 The content of a user's home directory is protected by file-system permissions, and by default is accessible to all authenticated users and administrators.
-Any other user that has been granted administrator privileges has authority to access any protected location on the file system including other users home directories.
+Any other user that has been granted administrator privileges has authority to access any protected location on the file system including other users' home directories.

 Benefits

-Separating user data from system-wide data avoids redundancy and makes backups of important files relatively simple.
-Furthermore, Trojan horses, viruses, and worms running under the user's name and with their privileges will in most cases only be able to alter the files in the user's home directory, and perhaps some files belonging to workgroups the user is a part of, but not actual system files.
+Separating user data from system-wide data avoids redundancy (the same system files can be used by between different users) and makes backups of files that are important for a specific user simpler.

+Furthermore, Trojan horses, viruses, and worms running under the user's name and with their privileges will in most cases only be able to alter the files in the user's home directory, and perhaps some files belonging to workgroups the user is a part of, but not actual system files, reducing the chances of harming the functioning of the operating system.

-Default home directory per operating system
+Location

 Subdirectories

 The file /etc/xdg/user-dirs.defaults on many Linux systems defines the subdirectories created for users by default.
 Creation is normally done with the first login by Xdg-user-dirs, a tool to help manage "well known" user directories like desktop, downloads, documents, pictures, videos, or music.
 The tool is also capable of localization (i.e. translation) of the folders' names.

-Other features, per operating system
+Other features

 Unix

 In Unix, the working directory is automatically set to a user's home directory when they log in.
 In many built-in commands, typing the ~ (tilde) character is equivalent to specifying the current user's home directory.